-The 5 LSBs (B0-B4) of the UL Power Headroom subfield indicate the available power headroom in units of dB, for the current MCS.
+The UL Power Headroom subfield indicates the available power headroom in units of dB, for the current MCS.
 The resolution for the UL power headroom reported in UL Power Headroom subfield is 1 dB.
-The UL Power Headroom subfield carries a value 0 to 31 that maps to 0 dB to 31 dB.B5 of the UL Power Headroom subfield is set to 1 to indicate that the minimum transmit power for the current MCS is reached by the STA and set to 0 otherwise.27.5.2 UL MU operation
+The UL Power Headroom subfield carries a value 0 to 31 that maps to 0 dB to 31 dB.(#8647)

+The Minimum Transmit Power Flag subfield indicates that the minimum transmit power for the current MCS is reached by the STA.
+The Minimum Transmit Power Flag subfield is set to 1 to indicate that the minimum transmit power for the current MCS is reached by the STA and set to 0 otherwise.(#8647)

+27.5.2 UL MU operation

 27.5.2.3 STA behavior

 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 7887, 5013, 5014):